Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/modeling.rst

 -----------------------------

 The logical expression system is designed to augment the previously introduced ``Disjunct`` and ``Disjunction`` components, the only original logical modeling types in Pyomo.GDP.
-Mathematically, the disjunct indicator variable is Boolean; however, for historical reasons, it was originally implemented in Pyomo.GDP as a binary variable.
+Note that for historical reasons, an indicator variable ``indicator_var`` was originally implemented in Pyomo.GDP as a binary variable.
-To maintain backwards-compatibility, we introduce the ability to now associate a Boolean variable to each disjunct and involve them in logical propositions.
+Mathematically, the disjunct indicator variable is Boolean.
+We now automatically add an indicator Boolean, named ``indicator_bool``, to a newly created disjunct and associate it with the pre-existing ``indicator_var`` for backwards-compatibility.
+This new ``indicator_bool`` can participate in logical propositions.

+For convenience, we can also alias these ``BooleanVar`` objects using a ``Reference``.

 Here, we demonstrate this capability with a toy example: